Oracle Java subscription: How to easily gain visibility into your license agreements:

-SHI’s Oracle Discovery Application (SODA) helps you gain an unprecedented view into your Java environment to avoid unwanted audit catastrophes.
+Gain an unprecedented view into your Java environment to help avoid audit challenges.

 In |

-To ensure your deployments align with your contracts, meet Oracle’s requirements, and provide real business value, you need holistic visibility and pinpoint historical accuracy.
-But if you’re like most organizations, then keeping track of all your licensing agreements and Java versions can be utterly headache-inducing.
+To help ensure your deployments align with your contracts, meet Oracle’s requirements, and provide real business value, you need holistic visibility and pinpoint accuracy.
+But keeping track of all your licensing agreements and Java versions can be challenging.

 The Employee Universal conundrum

-As of January 2023, Oracle has replaced their Named User Plus (NUP) and Processor (PROC) licensing metrics with their all-encompassing Employee Universal metric.
-Instead of purchasing and deploying licenses based on how many end-user devices or data center processors are running Java, your volume license count will measure against every single employee within your organization – even contractors and consultants.
+As of January 2023, Oracle replaced its Named User Plus (NUP) and Processor (PROC) licensing metrics with an all-encompassing Employee Universal metric.
+Instead of purchasing and deploying licenses based on how many end-user devices or data center processors run Java, your volume license count will measure against every single employee within your organization — even contractors and consultants.

 The good news?
 Licenses older than January 2023 are grandfathered into your existing NUP or PROC metrics.
 The bad news?
-With one mistake or incompatibility, you could find yourself paying more for a disproportionately huge volume of Java licenses.
+One mistake or incompatibility could derail your licensing budget.

-Next, identify which licenses are paid versus free according to your versions and updates.
+Next, distinguish which licenses are paid versus free according to your versions and updates.
 You can reference the chart below to determine which agreements and licensing models your versions of Java belong to.

-By preparing yourself with deep knowledge of your existing Java licenses, you can push back against unwanted transitions to Employee Universal and stick to the versions of Java and volume licensing agreements that best suit your needs.
+By doing a deep dive into your existing Java licenses, you can help maintain the Java versions and volume licensing agreements that best suit your needs.

-While there’s no one-size-fits-all solution to maintaining an optimal Java environment, having the above knowledge will allow you to uninstall unneeded licenses and disable Auto-Update for versions mission-critical to your applications.
+While there’s not a one-size-fits-all solution to maintaining an optimal Java environment, having the right knowledge will allow you to uninstall unneeded licenses and disable Auto-Update for versions mission-critical to your applications.

-And by knowing what versions of OpenJDK and Java are compatible with your applications, you can make informed decisions about which versions will provide long-term support for your needs.
+And by knowing which versions of OpenJDK and Java are compatible with your applications, you can make informed decisions about which versions will provide long-term support for your needs.

 SODA: SHI’s certified tool for fast-tracking Java optimization

-Java is mission-critical for your development teams, but managing your Oracle contracts requires valuable time and resources better spent on the goal-oriented tasks that propel your organization forward.
+Java is vital for your development teams, but managing your Oracle contracts requires valuable time and resources.
 With help from a verified partner, you can achieve your optimal Oracle license position without having to sacrifice elsewhere.

 SHI’s Oracle Discovery Application (SODA) is an Oracle-verified license measurement tool that helps increase visibility into your Java installations and license compliance position while identifying potential savings and risks.
 With SODA, you can: